 Pass Shastarama Point on the west side as well.
 Here there is plenty of room for an army to camp at about 11000 feet, but you will likely have the area to yourself.

 Sargents Ridge meets Green Butte ridge near 11800 feet, and this is where the real climbing begins.
 Traverse on the right side of the ridge below the cliffs for several hundred feet.
 The slope below is fairly steep, but most parties have no issue without a rope and protection.
 There are a few openings at the top of the ridge, but really only the last couple of options before a large outcrop meeting a small ridge to the west make feasible locations to cross over.
 In this photo, it is the obvious (when you get there) location before the large rocks at the top of the ridge to the left.
+You can also see the location easily from Shastarama Point as seen in the photo to the right.

 Cross over to the east side of the ridge and continue working your way towards Thumb Rock, which is passed on the left.
 Depending on conditions and route selection, the crux of the route is either the eastside traverse or navigating the rock bands after crossing over to the west.
 Staying high saves elevation gain/loss but is definitely more challenging.
 Pushing through the rock bands may involve moves up to class 4 in mixed conditions, though individual obstacles are generally very short.
 Dropping down a short ways makes for much easier going, just drop as far as you feel is warranted… the more you drop the easier it gets technically.